Superconducting Diode Effect in Weak Localization Regime: Summary and Discussion

-\textit{Summary:} We have formulated the renormalized GL theory including the Cooper and Coulomb interaction terms from the NLSM based on the Keldysh functional formalism.
+We have formulated the renormalized GL theory including the Cooper and long-range Coulomb interaction terms from the NLSM, based on the Keldysh functional formalism.
 Our formalism extends the previous one and enables us to study dirty 2D Rashba superconductors under in-plane Zeeman fields, which are typical platforms of the SD effect.
-We find that the interplay between localization and interactions leads to the corrections that suppress the SC states, the first-order transition, and the SD effect.
-Furthermore, we have calculated the WL correction to conductivity that characterizes transport when the SC state is destroyed by an electric current exceeding the critical current.
-The WL correction can be suppressed or enhanced by interactions depending on the strength of SOC.
-We expect our results to pave the way for switching between superconducting, metallic, and insulating transport via an electric current.
+We found the robustness of the SD effect with respect to the Cooper and Coulomb interactions near the low-transition magnetic fields, even though the SC states and first-order transition are suppressed by the long-range Coulomb interaction in particular.
+This means that the magnetic field required to produce a diode quality factor can be reduced by the Coulomb interaction.
+In combination with the previous result \cite{Hasan}, the robustness of the SD effect implies the suppression of the Rashba SOC effect by the long-range Coulomb interaction.
+Nevertheless, the robustness is broken near the tricritical point located in the high-magnetic field regime.
+We also demonstrated a trade-off relationship between the WL behavior in the resistive state, which emerges when the current is beyond the critical current, and the efficiency of the SD effect.

+Although the result of the trade-off relationship is contrary to the initial expectation, it is too early to rule out the possibility of the Anderson insulating transition occurring after superconductivity is destroyed by the critical current.
+Note that our calculation was performed within a narrow range of parameters and that only a few channels of the e-e interaction were considered.
+Nevertheless, our formulation lays the foundation for investigating the cooperation between the SD effect and the localization effect in the future.
+Furthermore, since the long-range Coulomb interaction is ubiquitous in the solid state systems \cite{Raffy1983, Graybeal1984, Chand2012, Noat2013, Banerjee2017}, we expect our results to help realize the SD effect in the present setup and pave the way for switching between superconducting, metallic, and insulating behavior via an electric current.